AldoAbdn/Instrument-Manager-Py/ReadMe.md

 Designed to run on a raspberry pi, provides a public API for querying instruments.

 ## How to Run
+There is a shell script called instrumentmanager.sh that will run the flask server and open a fullscreen instance of Chromium, tested on Raspian OS.

-There is a shell script called instrumentmanager.sh that will run the flask server in simulation mode and open a fullscreen instance of Chromium, tested on Raspian OS.
+There is a shell script called instrumentmanagersim.sh that will run the flask server in simulation mode and open a fullscreen instance of Chromium, tested on Raspian OS.

 Alternatively run the following command in a terminal: Python3 InstrumentManager.py